cometBug/blogImage/README.md

-# About

-this is my blog image host
+# A blog image host